adrianhelvik/funky-di/README.md

 This package has very few dependencies, and at the time of writing it has 42 unit tests.
 It utilizes funky-di-util which has 33 unit tests.
+So if anything is unclear about how the package works, clone the repo and run npm test.

 Installation
 ------------